Kirsty McGuinness: International career

+International goals

 Gaelic games

 McGuinness also plays ladies' Gaelic football for Antrim GAA.
 In 2012, she was a part of the Antrim team that won the All-Ireland Junior Ladies' Football Championship.
 She also represented them in the Ulster Women's Intermediate Championship.
 She is among a small number of sportswomen who have played association football for Northern Ireland and GAA for Antrim.
 This differed from men's sport where there are traditionally sectarian divides between the historically majority Protestant association football and historically majority Roman Catholic GAA, which is no longer commonplace in women's sport in Northern Ireland.
 McGuinness would attend Linfield training wearing an Antrim shirt and vice versa.
 She is a Celtic F.C. supporter and admits she prefers football over Gaelic games.